Coping with COVID-19

 Managing Concerns and Emotions about COVID-19

-News reports about the coronavirus, together with concerns that the virus could become more widespread, is raising a number of concerns and making some people worry.
-Learn more about taking care of your mental health in the face of uncertainty here: https://afsp.org/taking-care-of-your-mental-health-in-the-face-of-uncert...
+News reports about the coronavirus, together with concerns that the virus could become more widespread, are raising a number of concerns and making some people worry.
+Learn more about taking care of your mental health in the face of uncertainty. at APA website.

 Below are some additional tips to help you put information and concerns in perspective, manage your worry, and maintain a positive outlook.

-• Keep things in perspective.
-Take a deep breath and stay focused on what the situation actually is, rather than the worst-case-secenario.
+Keep things in perspective.
+Take a deep breath and stay focused on what the situation actually is, rather than the worst-case scenario.
 It can be helpful to shift your focus to things within your control rather than things outside of your control.

-• Maintain your normal day-to-day activities and keep connected.
+Maintain your normal day-to-day activities and keep connected.
 Resist withdrawing and isolating yourself.
 Maintaining social networks can foster a sense of normality and provide valuable outlets for sharing feelings and relieving stress.
 Feel free to share useful information you find on governmental websites with your friends and family.
 It will help them deal with their own worry.
-If your day to day activities are disrupted by college closings, attempt to create structure in your day by: scheduling a normal bedtime and wake up time; structuring your time with hobbies, homework, reading, etc; scheduling regular phone/video contact with friends and famiy.
+If your day-to-day activities are disrupted by college closings, attempt to create structure in your day by: scheduling a normal bedtime and wake-up time; structuring your time with hobbies, homework, reading, etc; scheduling regular phone/video contact with friends and family.

-• Seek supports & use campus resources.
+Seek support & use campus resources.
 Reach out to friends and family and learn about on-campus and off-campus resources that are available.
-If you are someone you know has high distress that does not seem to be lessening, talk about it with others, or contact the Counseling Center or the Student Affairs office.
+If you or someone you know has high distress that does not seem to be lessening, talk about it with others, or contact the Counseling Center or the Student Affairs office.
 Your campus community is here to help!

 It's not unusual to experience some - or even several - of the types of distress listed above during times of uncertainty and stress.
 If you notice these signs in yourself, reach out to family and friends for support, and engage in your usual healthy coping strategies (e.g. moderate exercise; eating well; getting adequate sleep; practicing yoga, meditation, or some other mindfulness activity; take time for yourself; engage in a hobby or other fun activity, etc).